 Then when I was about 13, my folks discovered a music program in Kansas City, MO parks called “The Show Wagon.”
 The city had created a very elaborate portable stage on a trailer with lights and sound that they hauled around every weeknight in the summer and put on a free show for the kids and adults in neighborhood parks.
 The Show Wagon was well-organized, fast moving, and we amateur kids played some pretty decent music.
 The audiences were usually a few hundred local neighborhood residents, and onstage there were a couple of paid pro musicians available if you needed a piano backup.
 But for the audience and for most of us earnest kids performing, The Show Wagon was free.

-And then there is the rest of the story: after that music company guy had said how cool it is that technology has put all music in reach of everybody, he went on to suggest one qualification: ‘said the only part of free music we haven’t figured out is, how to pay musicians and composers?
+And then there is the rest of the story: after that music company guy said how technology has put all music in reach of everybody, he went on to suggest one problem: ‘said the only part of free music we haven’t figured out is, how to pay musicians and composers.

-And there, my friends, is the other side, the perfectly opposite, the 180 degrees off horn of this dilemma: in a world of free music, what do you do about paying musicians and composers?
+And there, my friends, is the other side, the perfectly opposite, the 180 degrees off horn of this dilemma: in a world of free music, what do you do about paying musicians?

 This issue has come up with my colleagues in professional music, over here in the independent, folkie, grassy, songwriter-ish music area.
 I am lucky to know these musicians, some of the best players and pals in the world.
 I want to say a word about how the freeing up of music affects them.
 These musicians play gigs that are often small concerts, sometimes bars, many house concerts, some summer festivals, and if lucky, the occasional established folk or bluegrass concert series.